hyling/kean.github.io/_posts/2019-08-20-let-build-regex-engine.markdown

 ### Grammar

 Before writing a parser for a regular expression *language*, one needs to define the rules of the language, or *grammar*.
-This is what [**Regex, Part 1: Grammar**]({{ site.url }}/post/regex-grammar) is about.
+This is what [**Regex, Prologue: Grammar**]({{ site.url }}/post/regex-grammar) is about.
 This article outlines some of the theory behind languages and grammars.
 If that’s not what you are interested in, you can skip it and jump straight into [parsing](#parser).
 However, I would still recommend revisiting this article later.

 ### Parser

 Regular expressions have complicated syntax with many constructs, including recursive ones, like [Capture Groups](https://docs.microsoft.com/en-us/dotnet/standard/base-types/grouping-constructs-in-regular-expressions).
 The pattern itself is just a raw string.
 To reason about it, you first need to parse it and create an abstract representation which you can easily manipulate – an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
-In [**Regex, Part 2: Parser**]({{ site.url }}/post/regex-parser) we will implement such parser using Parser Combinators (or *monadic* parsers) which are a fantastic example of functional programming used to bring practical benefits.
+In [**Regex, Part 1: Parser**]({{ site.url }}/post/regex-parser) we will implement such parser using Parser Combinators (or *monadic* parsers) which are a fantastic example of functional programming used to bring practical benefits.

 ### Compiler

-In [**Regex, Part 3: Compiler**]({{ site.url }}/post/regex-compiler) we will learn about [Finite State Automation](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and how you can use it to represent regular expressions.
+In [**Regex, Part 2: Compiler**]({{ site.url }}/post/regex-compiler) we will learn about [Finite State Automation](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and how you can use it to represent regular expressions.
 In this part, some of the theory from [the part about grammars]({{ site.url }}/post/regex-grammar) will come in handy.

 ### Matcher

-And finally, in [**Regex, Part 4: Matcher**]({{ site.url }}/post/regex-matcher) I will introduce two very different matcher algorithms.
+And finally, in [**Regex, Part 3: Matcher**]({{ site.url }}/post/regex-matcher) I will introduce two very different matcher algorithms.
 The first one uses backtracking and is similar to the algorithm found in [.NET](https://docs.microsoft.com/en-us/dotnet/standard/base-types/backtracking-in-regular-expressions) and other platforms.
 The second one guarantees linear time complexity and is close to what is used by [RE2](https://github.com/google/re2) created by Google.

 ## What's Next